theSafdarAwan/lazy-loader.nvim/README.md

 {
     -- plugin name
     name = "foo",
+    -- table or string: add plugins that the plugin requires which should be -- loaded before this plugin
+    requires = {}, -- table or a string
     -- after loading the plugin do these things on_load = {
         -- to reload buffer after loading plugin